autumnjolitz/trollius-redis/README.rst

 .. _the asyncio documentation: http://docs.python.org/dev/library/asyncio.html

-To see the original awesome driver, I advise you to take a look at `asyncio-redis`_.
+To see the original awesome driver that I ported from, I advise you to take a look at Jonathan Slenders `asyncio-redis`_.

 .. _asyncio-redis: https://github.com/jonathanslenders/asyncio-redis.git